Table of Contents

 THE EXAMINATION REQUIREMENT

 To satisfy this admission requirement an applicant must submit scores from standardized tests.
 Students applying for admission to the fall term must complete tests by December of the senior year in high school, but preferably no later than November.
 Students involved in fall athletics should consider taking the tests in the spring of their junior year.
-Students must take either the SAT Reasoning Test or the ACT, but are encouraged to take both.
+Students must take either the SAT or the ACT, but are encouraged to take both.
 If the ACT is taken, it must include the optional writing section, also.
-The Critical Reading, Mathematics and Writing scores on the SAT Reasoning Test must be from the same sitting.
+The Evidenced Based Reading/Writing, Mathematics and Essay scores on the SAT must be from the same sitting.
 The ACT composite score is used in addition to the ACT writing score.
 SAT Subject Tests are not required by UC.
 However, some academic departments recommend specific Subject Test scores for use in admissions decisions (e.g., Engineering may recommend Math Level 2) and some UC campuses will consider optional SAT Subject scores in the admissions decision.
-Many other highly selective colleges require SAT Subject Tests.
+Some other highly selective colleges require SAT Subject Tests.
 Students interested in these types of schools should take SAT Subject Tests at appropriate times to be eligible for admission.

 ELIGIBILITY IN THE LOCAL CONTEXT AND ELIGIBILITY BY EXAMINATION ALONE

 Two additional pathways for admission to UC are Eligibility in the Local Context (ELC), designed for the top 9% of each graduating class, and Eligibility by Examination alone, requiring certain scores on SAT or ACT tests.
-For more information about these admission pathways, go to www.universityofcalifornia.edu/admissions, or contact one of the college counselors.
-If you have any questions about UC admissions, go to the above website, or contact the college counselors.
-Specific information about individual UC campuses is available at www.universityofcalifornia.edu/admissions or in the College Center.
+For more information about these admission pathways, as well as general information about UC admissions, or specific information about individual UC campuses go to: www.universityofcalifornia.edu/admissions or see one of the college counselors.

 UC System Admissions Index: